kolkhis/tech-notes/linux/i3wm/i3status.md

   }
   ```

-  This tells `i3status` to display the status of the first wireless network interface
+  This displays the status of the first wireless network interface that is currently active.

-  that is currently active.
+### `_down_` Suffix

-#### `_down_` Suffix
+The `_down_` suffix tells i3status to display info for the first network interface of

-The `_down_` suffix tells i3status to display information for the first network interface of the specified type that is currently down (inactive).
+the specified type that is currently down/inactive.
 * Example:
   ```i3config
   wireless _down_ {